-- together with dr. Bram Ieven (UU): Waiting for the Political Moment (Rotterdam, June 2010) conference website;
+- Together with dr. Bram Ieven (UU): Waiting for the Political Moment (Rotterdam, June 2010) conference website;

-- together with dr. Joost de Bloois (UvA) and dr. Monica Jansen (UU): ‘What is post/autonomia today?’; first conference in a set of three; followed by two conferences in the years 2012-2013 organized by international partners: University of North Carolina at Chapel Hill, Ann Arbor (Michigan), and Paris Nanterre.
+- Together with dr. Joost de Bloois (UvA) and dr. Monica Jansen (UU): ‘What is post/autonomia today?’; first conference in a set of three; followed by two conferences in the years 2012-2013 organized by international partners: University of North Carolina at Chapel Hill, Ann Arbor (Michigan), and Paris Nanterre.

-- together with Yasco Horsman (UL); Legal bodies: Corpus /Persona /Communitas (Leiden, May 2014); http://hum.leiden.edu/lucas/news-events/legal-bodies-corpus-persona-communitas.html
+- Together with Yasco Horsman (UL); Legal bodies: Corpus /Persona /Communitas (Leiden, May 2014); https://hum.leiden.edu/lucas/news-events/legal-bodies-corpus-persona-communitas.html

-- together with Joost de Bloois, symposium ‘Decoloniality, Modernity and the Anthropological Perspective’, June 25, 2015, Amsterdam Center for Globalization Studies
+- Together with Joost de Bloois, symposium ‘Decoloniality, Modernity and the Anthropological Perspective’, June 25, 2015, Amsterdam Center for Globalization Studies

-- together with prof. dr. Jeanne Gaakeer, conference Issues of fact, Rotterdam, September 2015
+- Together with prof. dr. Jeanne Gaakeer, conference Issues of fact, Rotterdam, September 2015

 - Three time nominee for best teacher of the University of Leiden